dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 Methods declared on base types or interfaces are ignored and not part of the `CM` set.

-If the `CM` set is empty, then the *collection type* doesn't have *element type* and doesn't have *create method*.
+If the `CM` set is empty, then the *collection type* doesn't have an *element type* and doesn't have a *create method*.
 None of the following steps apply.

 Second, an attempt is made to determine the [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) of the *collection type* from a `GetEnumerator` instance method or enumerable interface, not from an extension method.